codeanticode/andrescolubri.net/_artprojects/05_latentstate.md

 Make Art 2010 Festival in Poitiers, France.
 [My written thesis](http://andrescolubri.net/assets/art/colubri-mfa_thesis-ucla.pdf){:target="_blank"} investigated the practice of AV performance, and more specifically, that of live cinema, where most video contents in the performance are generated or recorded live.

-The process of developing the piece was documented in [this blog](https://naute.wordpress.com/){:target="_blank"}, and parts of the custom software I developed for Latent State eventually became the live drawing tool [Andiamo](https://github.com/andiamo/andiamo){:target="_blank"}, which has been used by other performance artists, as seen in the next video, and also served as the basis for [Trazos.club](/artprojects/trazos).
+The process of developing the piece was documented in [this blog](https://naute.wordpress.com/){:target="_blank"}, and parts of the custom software I created for Latent State eventually became the live drawing tool [Andiamo](https://github.com/andiamo/andiamo){:target="_blank"}, which has been used by other performance artists, as seen in the next video, and also served as the basis for [Trazos.club](/artprojects/trazos).